agoodshort/daftlistings-galway/README.md

 ## Acknowledgments

-- Special thanks to [AnthonyBloomer](https://github.com/AnthonyBloomer) for the library as the [daft API](https://api.daft.ie/doc/) seems to not be a suitable solution for individuals.
+- Special thanks to [AnthonyBloomer](https://github.com/AnthonyBloomer) for the [daftlistings](https://github.com/AnthonyBloomer/daftlistings) library.
+It seems that the [daft API](https://api.daft.ie/doc/) cannot be used by individuals.